uclaacm/Hack-Website-2.0/app/api/API.md

 }
 ```

 Where `token` is a valid token, and the remaining fields contain the event information.
-You'll receive a response in the following format:
+If the request succeeds, you'll receive a response in the following format:

 ```JSON
 {